1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 15 OCT 2024
+last updated 25 OCT 2024

 ### Media
 **Currently reading**:
 - The Kingdom of God is Within You
 - Why Grow Up?, Susan Neiman
-- Remarkably Bright Creatures, Shelby Van Pelt
-- Yellowface, R.F.
-Kuang

 **To-read** (max 10):
 - The Untouchables by Eliot Ness